brown-band/website/pages/scripts/1996-1997/fall/yale.md

 ## Halftime

-Ladies and gentlemen, friends and alumnae, presenting the only organization that quotes Kierkegaard more often than President Gregorian, it's the Brown University "sound of one hand clapping" Band!
+Ladies and gentlemen, friends and alumnae, presenting the only organization that quotes Kierkegaard more often than President Gregorian, it’s the Brown University "sound of one hand clapping" Band!

 :sd[Band philosophically strides onto field]

 Recently the band has been pondering the meaning of life.
 We are sure we are not alone in this however, as the Yale Band probably wonders whether their lives have any meaning every day.
-Nonetheless we have set out on a search for the answers to life's imponderables, like:
+Nonetheless we have set out on a search for the answers to life’s imponderables, like:

 - Why are we here?
 - What is the nature of reality?